-Position Descriptions of Board Chair and Chief Executive Officer
+Position Descriptions of Board Chair, Vice Chair and Chief Executive Officer

-The Board has adopted a position description for the Chair of the Board, which sets out the duties and responsibilities of the Chair.
-This position description is reviewed by the Board annually.
-The position description for the Chair of the Board is contained in the Board's Mandate.
-The Board's Mandate also provides that the chair of each committee is responsible for determining the agenda, and the frequency and conduct of the meetings of that committee.
+The Board has adopted position descriptions for the Chair and Vice Chair of the Board, which set out the duties and responsibilities of the Chair and Vice Chair.
+These position descriptions are reviewed by the Board annually.
+The position descriptions for the Chair and Vice Chair of the Board are contained in the Board Mandate.
+The Board Mandate also provides that the chair of each committee is responsible for determining the agenda, and the frequency and conduct of the meetings of that committee.

-The Board has also adopted a position description for Centerra's CEO which sets out the duties and responsibilities of the CEO.
+The Board has also adopted a position description for Centerra's CEO, which sets out the duties and responsibilities of the CEO.
 This position description is reviewed by the Board annually.